Przemyslaw98/rate-calculator/README.md

 ## Starting

-In order to start enter the project directory and run command:
+To start the application enter the project directory and run command:

 ### `npm start`

-Open http://localhost:3000 to view it in the browser.
+Then open http://localhost:3000 to view it in the browser.

-To run tests, type:
+If you want to run tests, type:

 ### `npm test`